 Curator Rayna Green shares artifacts relating to an upcoming program on Mexican-American food.
+View the archived video of the program on UStream.

 When you and your friends chowed down on Seven Layer Dip, guacamole, salsa, chips, and quesadillas during the Super Bowl last Sunday, when you last drove in to your favorite chain for those crispy orange tacos, or walked up to the new hip food truck for a kimchi taco, you might not have known you were part of a revolution.
 But revolution it is and revolutionary you are even if all you've done—like millions of others in the United States and a big chunk of the world—is expand your food repertoire to include foods derived from and inspired by the food of indigenous and modern Mexico.